Oppose Overbroad Recall Legislation That Creates a “Trade-in Tax” for Consumers

 Dealers support a 100% recall completion rate.
 Franchised auto and truck dealers play a vital role in ensuring that recalled vehicles are fixed, since they are authorized to complete manufacturer recall repairs.
-However, dealers cannot repair vehicle until the manufacturer provides the required remedy and parts.
-From 2010 to 2014, the average delay for parts to fix a recalled passenger vehicle was 60 days.
+However, dealers cannot repair vehicles until the manufacturer provides the remedy and parts.
+For example, from 2010 to 2014, the average delay for parts to fix a recalled passenger vehicle was 60 days.
 Even after the parts become available, vehicle owners must respond to recall notices to complete the recall work.

 - Unrepaired vehicles will be pushed into the unregulated private market.
-Vehicle owners with devalued trade-ins, vehicle owners will have an incentive to sell their vehicles in the private market, making it even less likely that recall work will be done in a timely manner, if at all.
+Vehicle owners with devalued trade-ins will have an incentive to sell their vehicles in the private market, making it less likely that recall work will be done in a timely manner, if at all.

-S. 1634 was referred to the Senate Commerce, Science, and Transportation Committee and has one cosponsor.
-H.R 3449 was referred to the House Energy and Commerce Committee and has four cosponsors.
-Congress should focus on legislation that increases recall completion rates, and oppose proposals that create a “trade-in tax” on millions of customer trade-ins while not guaranteeing that a single, additional recalled vehicle gets fixed.
+Last Congress, S. 1971 was referred to the Senate Commerce, Science, and Transportation Committee but was not considered.
+In 2015, during consideration of the highway reauthorization bill, the committee rejected an amendment similar to S. 1971.
+Congress should oppose bills that create a “trade-in tax” on millions of consumer trade-ins without even guaranteeing that a single additional recalled vehicle gets fixed.

 Download this brief

 March 9, 2021